-The Company also leases other equipment with contract terms of two years.
+The Company also leases staff dormitories and other equipment with contract terms of one years.
 These leases are short-term and leases of low-value items.
 The Company has elected not to recognize right-of-use assets and lease liabilities for these leases.

-(p) Employee benefits

-(i) Defined benefit plans
+- Employee benefits (0) - Defined benefit plans (i)